 above podium Maximum length of any one outer building wall above podium 30m.
-Maximum wall length between building articulations 10m.
-Orientation Development is oriented to the street frontage and activates the public realm.
+Maximum wall length between building articulations 10m. > Orientatio Orientation Development is oriented to the street frontage and activates the public realm.
 Development on a corner lot is oriented to address both street frontages.
 Development optimises seasonal solar gain and loss, taking into consideration major site views and vistas.
-Development is located and designed to minimise impacts from surrounding uses an infrastructure and maintain reasonable levels of amenity.
-Towers are oriented to minimise wind acceleration and maximise views to the Brisbane River and civic open spaces.
-Minimum building Ground 6m to window to a habitable room, unless screened by a 1.8m high fend separation within a site Up to 4 storeys 12m to a balcony, or a window to a habitable room.
+Development is located and designing impacts from surrounding uses an imaintain reasonable levels of amen ented to minimise wind acceleration and s to the Brisbane River and civic open Minimum building separation Ground level 6m to window to a habitable room, unless screened by a 1.8m high fence. within a site Up to 4 storeys 12m to a balcony, or a window to a habitable room.
 Above 4 storeys 18m.
-Maximum height of front fences and walls Minimum visual permeability 50% Fences of front fences Maximum height of side and rear fences 1.8m. pment are screened or otherwise the roof design.
+Maximum height of front fences and walls 1.5m.
+Fences Minimum visual permeability 50% of front fences Maximum height of side and rear fences 1.8m.
+Plant and equipment are screened or otherwise integrated with the roof design.
 Rooftops ms are incorporated to contribute to the istinction of the building. s may be utilised for communal open er passive recreation uses.
-Communa and faciliti l open space es provides universally accessible en space as follows: evelopment with a residential onent, the greater of: ommunal open space equivalent to a inimum of 80% of the site area, or of ommunal open space equivalent to 15% the residential gross floor area of the evelopment. of 10 4 on-residential development, a minimum % of the gross floor area of the opment.
-For all develop oment communal open space: des a minimum standalone area of 60m 2 a minimum dimension of 6m, egrated in a combination of locations: ad level, podium, above podium and roof ects the privacy of both users and those boking from neighbouring properties, shade des landscaping and deep planting etrees, or structures suited to the opical environment, sitioned for good solar orientation and to nise water use, and vi. does not include driveways, building entries, storage or turning areas.
+Communa and faciliti l open space es provides universally accessible en space as follows: evelopment with a residential conent, the greater of: ommunal open space equivalent to a ninimum of 80% of the site area, or b. communal open space equivalent to 15% of the residential gross floor area of the development. of 10 on-residential development, a minimum % of the gross floor area of the lopment.
+For all development communal open space: des a minimum standalone area of 60m2 a minimum dimension of 6m, egrated in a combination of locations: no level, podium, above podium and roof ects the privacy of both users and those ooking from neighbouring properties, shad des landscaping and deep planting e trees, or structures suited to the opical environment, VIIII).
+All sitioned for good solar orientation and to nise water use, and vi. does not include driveways, building entries, storage or turning areas.
 Private open space Development provides all dwellings with private open space or balconies at the following minimum rates: i.
 1 bedroom dwellings: 9m2 with a minimum dimension of 3m, or ii.
 2 or more bedroom dwellings: 12m2 with a minimum dimension of 3m.
 Balconies are screened to maximise privacy between buildings and the public realm, without compromising CPTED principles.
 Ground floor private open space must provide privacy but still allow overlooking of the street to promote passive surveillance.